sunali1/PropertyDetails/README.md

-# Moneyhub Tech Test - Property Details
+# Property Details

-This is a prototype of a new feature in Moneyhub Customers will now be able to receive automatic value updates on their properties and we would like to enhance the experience by summarizing their changes
+This is a prototype
+Customers will now be able to receive automatic value updates on their properties and we would like to enhance the experience by summarizing their changes